 In conclusion, the best time to sell a house is during the late spring and early summer months of May, June, and July.
 During this period, the weather is suitable, and buyers are more active.
 However, you must consider your region, your buyer's situation, and your financial position before deciding on the best time to sell your home.

-When is the Best Time to Sell a House in 2023?
+Best Time to Sell a House in 2023?

 If you're planning to sell your home in 2023, you may be wondering when the best time to list it is.
 Fortunately, Realtor.com® has crunched the numbers and identified the week of April 16-22 as the best week to list your home for sale.

 During this week, home prices are expected to be $8,400 higher than in a typical week, and a whopping $48,000 above early 2023 prices.
 Real estate listings are also expected to receive 16.4% more views than in a typical week.
 Additionally, homes are predicted to move off the market 18% quicker than an average week, making it an ideal time for sellers who want a quick sale at a higher price.

 The Realtor.com economics team arrived at this conclusion by examining market behavior from 2018 through 2022.
 They factored in competition from other sellers, how long a home spent on the market, views per property, list prices, and the likelihood of price reductions.

 Despite the current real estate market is lukewarm at best, buyers are still desperate for fresh listings.
 New listings have fallen for 35 consecutive weeks, dropping by 26% for the week ending March 4.
 The overall inventory is still 50% below pre-pandemic norms as well.

 Sellers willing to counter this pent-up demand will likely be rewarded, as savvy buyers know not to hesitate if a good home hits the market.
 However, if every seller knows the best week to list a home, a hesitant homeowner might worry that there will be a glut of homes on the market, further complicating competition.